Thank you for joining us for a wonderful week in Stop-Motion Animation: Brick Flicks Tech Camp!

 When it comes to creating props and building sets for your movies, you are limited only by your creativity.
-In camp, we have created green screens for chroma key (like what the weatherman uses on TV).
-We have made these backdrops with simply plywood and lime green paint.
+In camp, we have created green screens for chroma key (like the weatherman uses on TV).
+We have made these backdrops with simple plywood and lime green paint.
 You can also use bright blue to make a blue screen, which is another excellent color to use for chroma key.

-LEGO minfig people and bricks are what we use in camp to make stop motion movies.
+LEGO minifig people and bricks are what we use in camp to make stop motion movies.
 You can also use clay, Play-Doh, or anything else around the house.
 A quick YouTube search on “stop motion animation” will provide lots of ideas.

 DISCLAIMER: Classroom Antics is part of the Amazon Associates program, which receives nominal compensation for directing traffic to their products.
 When you click on any Amazon link above and purchase that product, you are supporting Classroom Antics and the programs we provide.